 Chemical carcinogens can induce gene mutations and result in uncontrolled growth and tumor formation (see table Common Chemical Carcinogens Common Chemical Carcinogens ).
 Other substances, called co-carcinogens, have little or no inherent carcinogenic potency but enhance the carcinogenic effect of another agent when exposed simultaneously.

 Certain substances consumed in the diet can increase the risk of cancer.
 For instance, a diet high in fat has been linked to an increased risk of colon, breast, and possibly prostate cancer.
-People who drink large amounts of alcohol are at higher risk of developing various cancers, including head and neck and esophageal cancer.
+People who drink large amounts of alcohol are at higher risk of developing various cancers, including head and neck, liver, and esophageal cancer.
 A diet high in smoked and pickled foods or in meats cooked at a high temperature increases the risk of developing stomach cancer.
 People who are overweight or obese have a higher risk of cancer of many cancer types, particularly cancers of the breast, endometrium, colon, kidney, and esophagus.